-Abstract – This paper compares OAIS and ISO 16363 to CoreTrustSeal, FAIR and TRUST.
+Abstract – This paper compares the integrated set of OAIS related standards (ISO 14721, ISO 16363 and ISO 16919) to CoreTrustSeal, FAIR and TRUST.
 The aim is to identify areas where the latter three may be clarified and strengthened in future if they are to be used in any kind of repeatable evaluations.

 Keywords – certification, trustworthiness